 Coastal Villages of Aberdeenshire

-When: Mon, Wed & Fri (April - Oct) Departs 09:00 (Bookings must be made in advance)
+Departs: Mon, Wed & Fri at 09:00 (Bookings must be made in advance)

 Where: The William Wallace Monument in front of His Majesty's Theatre, Rosemount Viaduct

-How long: 7.5 hours
+How long: 8 hours

-The village of Gardenstown recently celebrated their 300th naming anniversary, so there is a lot of history in this small community built on the edge of the hillside.
-Gardenstown harbour has a fleet of small fishing boats and you can occasionally see men preparing their lobster pots for the next catch, as well as the Salmon House which contains the Heritage Centre.
-There are walks along the coastal path which take you to Crovie, that dates from the 18th century, a time when the sea was the only mode of transport.
-The smallest and most remote of Buchan cliff-foot fishing villages, it comprises a single row of houses, most gable-end to the sea.
+The village of Gardenstown recently celebrated their 300th naming anniversary, and its harbour has a fleet of small fishing boats.
+On the quayside, you can occasionally see men preparing their lobster pots for the next catch, as well as the Salmon House which contains the Heritage Centre.

 The name Bullers of Buchan refers both to a collapsed sea cave and the little hamlet nestled beside.
 The collapsed sea cave forms an almost circular hole, about 30 metres deep, where the sea rushes in through a natural archway.